-The Commission may approve alterations to the BC FFT process if such alterations appear to present material benefits for furthering reliability objectives and promoting administrative efficiencies in the BC MRS Program.
-Alterations to the BC FFT Process may be included in the annual Implementation Plan or otherwise approved by the Commission.
+The BCUC may approve alterations to the BC FFT process if such alterations appear to present material benefits for furthering reliability objectives and promoting administrative efficiencies in the BC MRS Program.
+Alterations to the BC FFT Process may be included in the annual Implementation Plan or otherwise approved by the

-- 5.2.1 The Administrator will perform an FFT review on a Possible Violation before considering following the Alleged Violation process. - 5.2.2 Unless the Commission orders that other factors are to be considered, the Administrator will consider the following in performing an FFT review:

-1) The underlying facts and circumstances (i.e., what happened, how, why, where and when);

-2) The specific Reliability Standard(s) possibly violated;

-3) Whether the Entity has mitigated or begun mitigation of the Possible Violation or not.
-A Mitigation Plan for a Possible Violation in the BC FFT Process generally requires the expected mitigation completion be within three (3) months of submittal.

-4) The Administrator's assessment of potential and actual level of risk to reliability, including mitigating factors during the period of non-compliance;

-5) Information that the Administrator may have about the perceived strength of the Entity's compliance program, including preventive and corrective processes and procedures, internal controls and culture of compliance;

-6) Information that the Administrator may have about the Entity's compliance record; and

-7) Whether aggravating factors are present.
+BCUC.

+- 5.2.1 WECC will perform an FFT review on a Possible Violation before considering following the Alleged Violation Process in section 4.3 of the Compliance Monitoring Program. - 5.2.2 Unless the BCUC orders that other factors are to be considered, WECC will consider the following in performing an FFT review: - 1) The specific Reliability Standard(s) possibly violated; - 2) The facts and circumstances (i.e., what happened, how, where and when) of the Possible Violation; - 3) The extent of the condition (how far reaching) of the Possible Violation. - 4) The underlying cause(s) of the Possible Violation. - 5) The assessment of potential and actual level of risk to reliability of the bulk power system, including mitigating factors during the period of Possible Violation; - 6) Whether the Entity has mitigated or begun mitigation of the Possible Violation or not. - Mitigation may be documented through Mitigating Activities or a Mitigation Plan.
+Activities related to the remediation efforts must be explicitly articulated. - b.
+Mitigating Activities may or may not be complete at the time the Entity provides the information to WECC.
+Mitigating Activities are generally less complex and therefore a formal Mitigation Plan is not necessary. - c.
+Mitigating Activities or Mitigation Plan for a Possible Violation in the BC FFT Process generally requires the expected mitigation completion be within three (3) months of submittal. - Information WECC may have about the perceived strength of the Entity's compliance program; including compensating measures, internal controls and culture of compliance; - 8) Information that WECC may have about the Entity's compliance history; and - 9) Whether aggravating factors are present.
+The presence of such may warrant the escalation of a Possible Violation to an Alleged Violation. - 5.2.3 WECC will notify the BCUC and the Entity in writing that it will follow the BC FFT Process.
+If, within thirty (30) days after that notice is sent, either: (a) the BCUC